 If you thought the Connors Walking Track was beautiful, then you might be surprised that the adjacent Korogoro Walking Track is even better, with more unique coastal landforms.
 The track essentially loops around the summit of the Hat Head headland, with awesome natural attractions and absolutely breathtaking views throughout.

-The Hat Head Walking Track is a difficult out and back to the summit of Hat Head.
+The Korogoro Trig Track is a difficult out and back to the summit of Hat Head.
 Out of all of the Hat Head National Park’s walks, this short trail is perhaps the most challenging.
 The faint trail is heavily overgrown, which means the steep climb is quite slow-going with many cobwebs and surely many snakes hiding in the bushes.

 Despite the tough climb, it shouldn’t take longer than 20–30 minutes, and you’ll be rewarded with sweeping coastal views.
 To be expected, the summit of Hat Head is pretty barren and dry, but this doesn’t take away from the mouthwatering coastal views.